max9001/Kelp-Canopy-Mapping/notes/outline.md

 			- First, Short Wave Infared measures wave lengths too small for us to see.
 Whata good about short wave infrared? water heavily absorbs these wavelengths and the land highly reflects this wavelength This Creates a high contrast between land and water

-    -   Briefly introduce common approaches:
-        -   *Vegetation Indices (VIs):* Mention indices like NDVI.
-Note their common use for terrestrial vegetation but limitations over water bodies due to water's strong influence on NIR/Red reflectance, often making them less reliable for floating algae without careful calibration or specific formulations.
 	- Landsat 7 ETM+ Context
     -   Describe the relevant sensor characteristics: Specific bands used (mention SWIR, NIR, Red for the FF visualization), spatial resolution (30m), temporal revisit cycle.
     -   Address the Scan Line Corrector (SLC) failure (post-May 2003):
         -   Explain the resulting data gaps (stripes).